Theophile-Wemaere/aubouleau/README.md

 If you haven't done it already, [install Docker](https://docs.docker.com/engine/install/).
 Refer to the linked documentation for the installation instructions specific to your distribution.

+The `docker-compose.yml` file already contains default values that allows the application to be deployed locally.
+However, you need to set both the `HP_USERNAME` and `HP_PASSWORD` variables in order for the application to start.
+As indicated in the comments in `docker-compose.yml`, ensure that `HP_PASSWORD` is encoded in `base64` without the newline character.

 To create the `Docker Compose` stack, simply run the following command in a terminal:
 ```shell
 sudo docker compose up -d --build